ahl27/ahl27.github.io/_pages/research.md

 Aim 1 identifies functional associations among pairs of protein-coding genes.
 This Aim will identify complete functional pathways by clustering the network derived from pairwise functional associations elucidated in Aim 1.
 In theory, this should serve as a powerful hypothesis-generating tool to guide future wet lab investigations, such as for identifying potential new biosynthetic gene clusters or functional pathways in understudied organisms.

-This work has not yet started, but is planned for October 2024 - May 2025.
+I plan to use the results of this Aim alongside my previous research and other efforts in our lab to release a novel database to quantify coevolutionary relationships among gene families across the tree of life.
+This work has not yet started, but is planned to take place from October 2024 to May 2025.

 ## Other Current Work